For those new to this website:

 Why do I do this (how is it that I end up testing classrooms).

-(Note: I am sharing the information and context below not to generate business, I am sharing this because I think the politics of it all is quite interesting.
-Most schools are AFRAID to have us come to test and so won’t cover the cost.)
+(Note: I am sharing the information and context below not to generate business but because I think the politics of it all is quite interesting.
+Most schools are AFRAID to have us come test items and won’t cover the cost.)

-Typically, this often comes with a degree of “controversy“ – in the form of a significant level of resistance from the school; there are very few exceptions to this (aspirational examples — in which the school bravely welcomed the opportunity, and responded positively to the information learned).
-Sadly more commonly, school administrators feel “threatened” by the idea that we might find harmful substances/objects in their school.
-School administrators’ resistance often centers around concerns for “liability“, fear of possible potential blame, anger, ostracism, or other potential negative reactions from parents, and other potential financial considerations – as they are worried that if it is made public that Leaded objects were found in their facility, parents might be very upset – and leave the school.
+Typically, this often comes with a degree of “controversy“ — in the form of a significant level of resistance from the school; there are very few exceptions to this (aspirational examples in which the school bravely welcomed the opportunity, and responded positively to the information learned).
+Sadly more commonly, school administrators feel “threatened” by the idea we might find harmful substances/ objects in their school.
+School administrators’ resistance often centers around concerns for “liability,” or the fear of possible potential blame, anger, ostracism, potential financial considerations, or other potential negative reactions from parents, as they are worried that if made public there were Leaded objects found in their facilities, parents might be very upset and leave the school.

-In the case of the particular classroom that I will be discussing below – this was one of the rare exceptions — the school welcomed the parents’ interest in protecting not only their own children from exposure to Lead but also helping to protect all of the children who attend that particular school!
+In the case of the particular classroom I will be discussing below, this was one of the rare exceptions in which the school welcomed the parents’ interest in protecting not only their own children from exposure to Lead but also helping protect all the children who attend that particular school!

-We do pride ourselves on handling the “tougher” cases well (the cases in which the school administration falls in the range of “reluctant” to “downright hostile”!)…after all, these administrators and others are human beings— and, in most cases, they are actually people who possess a genuine passion for learning, or they wouldn’t choose to work in education!
-In every single challenging case, despite some initial degree of hostility, the teachers or school administrators we have interacted with have come around to treating this as an educational opportunity – and a means to help them improve their school.
+We do pride ourselves on handling the “tougher” cases well (the cases in which the school administration falls in the range of “reluctant” to “downright hostile!”)… After all, these administrators and others are human beings — and, in most cases, they are actually people who possess a genuine passion for learning, or else they wouldn’t choose to work in education!
+In every single challenging case, despite some initial degree of hostility, the teachers or school administrators we have interacted with have come around to treating this as an educational opportunity and a means to help them improve their school.

-In most of these cases, it is a parent who initiates and pays our consulting fee, as a contribution to the school [it is rare for a school to hire us directly (or pay our fee in collaboration with the parent) – but that also does happen occasionally].
+In most of these cases, it is a parent who initiates and pays our consulting fee, as a contribution to the school (it is rare for a school to hire us directly or pay our fee in collaboration with the parent) — but that also does happen occasionally.
 Sometimes, a group of parents chips in together to cover our fee.
-We have also been hired by several owners of small private preschools — interested in making sure they have the safest possible teaching aids and tools in the environment they have created.
-So far, we have always found Lead (and other toxicants), however… because – amazingly, despite all the recent media coverage of Lead hazards in municipal water systems, (and some general awareness of Lead-based paint hazards in older buildings) – there is still so little awareness and knowledge about the risks from exposure – particularly for young children – to Lead and other metallic toxicants in consumer products, including children’s toys, books, and other items found in schools and daycares — especially products manufactured before any protective regulatory standards were established!
+We have also been hired by several owners of small private preschools, interested in making sure they have the safest possible teaching aids and tools in the environment they have created.
+So far, we have always found Lead (and other toxicants), however, because — amazingly, despite all the recent media coverage of Lead hazards in municipal water systems and some general awareness of Lead-based paint hazards in older buildings — there is still so little awareness and knowledge about the risks from exposure, particularly for young children, to Lead and other metallic toxicants in consumer products, including children’s toys, books, other items found in schools and daycares, and especially products manufactured before any protective regulatory standards were established!

-While working on this project with the family that hired us, I explained to the parent that I wish we could have (anonymously/”generically”) filmed this examination and discovery process — as it would be an incredibly valuable educational experience / instructive tool to share with others.
-If anyone has the resources to help me do this again soon – helping to cover the cost of a film crew (and editing, as well) – we would love to create a publicly-available YouTube video of this inquiry (showing and discussing the testing all of the items in a Kindergarten or preschool classroom for toxicants including Lead, Mercury, Arsenic, Cadmium and Antimony) as a resource tool for families, teachers and schools.
-[Thanks in advance for any connections to potentially help make that possible!]
+While working on this project with the family that hired us, I explained to the parent how I wished we could have (anonymously/ “generically”) filmed this examination and discovery process — as it would be an incredibly valuable educational experience/ instructive tool to share with others.
+If anyone has the resources to help me do this again soon, to cover the cost of a film crew (and editing, as well), we would love to create a publicly-available YouTube video of this inquiry (showing and discussing the testing all of the items in a Kindergarten or preschool classroom for toxicants including Lead, Mercury, Arsenic, Cadmium and Antimony) as a resource tool for families, teachers and schools.
+(Thanks in advance for any connections to potentially help make that possible!)

-Isn’t illegal for classrooms to have toxic objects?
+Isn’t it illegal for classrooms to have toxic objects?

 It is not illegal for classrooms to have objects in them that might test positive for unsafe levels of Lead.
-The only law (that I am aware of) governing classrooms is about the buildings / structure / paint on the buildings and the requirement that “child-occupied facilities” (buildings in which a child might spend six hours a week or more) do not have Lead hazards related to the building itself – hazards that might present a Lead-poisoning exposure risk for the children present.
+The only law (I am aware of) governing classrooms is about the buildings/ structure/ paint on the buildings and the requirement that “child-occupied facilities” (buildings in which a child might spend six hours a week or more) do not have Lead hazards related to the building itself — hazards that might present a Lead-poisoning exposure risk for the children present.
 There is no law governing the contents of a classroom for children.
-[There are also scant few professionals with the knowledge and capability necessary to identify likely hazards from objects in a child occupied facility.]
+There are also scant few professionals with the knowledge and capability necessary to identify likely hazards from objects in a child occupied facility.

 Why is this a problem?